indravp/Computational-Physics/README.md

 # Computational-Physics
-All the codes of our course will be uploaded here.
+All the codes of our course will be uploaded here.\n Further chapters will be added soon